imbhargav5/timezone-compare/README.md

 # `$ timezone-compare`

-Cli tool to get a list of times across 2 different timezones for easy checking.
+:zap: Cli tool to get a list of times across 2 different timezones for easy checking.

 ## Screenshot-cli